Dying Without a Will: Managing an Estate in Accordance with the Rules of Intestacy

 Some of the other ways in which we can help reduce the burden on you and your family include:

 Gaining access to the deceased person’s financial assets

-Executors and administrators will need to collect and liquidate all of the deceased person’s financial assets, which will commonly be transferred to a dedicated estate bank account.
+An administrator will need to collect and liquidate all the deceased person’s financial assets, which will commonly be transferred to a dedicated estate bank account.

 Settling the deceased person’s debts and paying any taxes due

 Money in a joint bank account automatically passes to the other owners.
-The executors or administrators are still required to include this money as part of the estate when they work out the amount of any Inheritance Tax due.
+As a result, an administrator is still required to include this money as part of the estate when they work out their inheritance tax.

 If the person who died owned a property or other assets along with another person (often known in legal terms as being a ‘joint tenancy’), ownership of the deceased person’s share passes automatically to the other owner.
-Otherwise, their share goes to the beneficiaries named in the Will or passes in accordance with the Intestacy Rules, where there is no Will.
+However, if the other owner is no more and they also haven’t provided a will naming their

 Distribute the estate

-Once all debts and taxes have been paid estate accounts will need to be prepared and approved then the estate can be distributed as detailed in the Will or in accordance with the Intestacy Rules.
+Once all debts and taxes have been paid estate accounts will need to be prepared and approved then the estate can be distributed in accordance with the Intestacy Rules.